codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 2. **Download:** `curl` connects to the attacker's web server (Port 80), downloading the malicious reverse shell payload (`buildscript.sh`).
 3. **Execution:** The payload is piped to `bash` and executed as **`root`**.

+Web Server Confirmation: The attacker's Python server confirms the request came from the target machine's IP (`10.66.180.249`).

 ```shell
 ─(kali㉿kali)-[~/CS/THM/Overpass]
 └─$ python3 -m http.server 80